pchmielecki87/pchmielecki87/README.md

 ### Hi there 👋

-I'm DevSecOps Practitioner and Cloud Engineer mostly focused on Azure and additionally on AWS.
-I've got experience in Powershell and Bash scripting but also getting fluency in Python and C# .NET development.
-Meet me Twitter @pchmielecki87
+I'm Cloud Architect 🎓 and DevSecOps Practitioner 👨‍💻 mostly focused on Azure and additionally on AWS.
+I've got experience in Powershell and Bash scripting and also getting fluency in Python and C# .NET development 🌱.
+Love automation ❤️ (Bicep, Terraform, PS) and security 🔐 and testing 🧪 (Pester, Selenium).
+Reach me out on Twitter @pchmielecki87 📫

+List of my key-technologies:
+- Git
+- PowerShell
+- Bicep
+- Terraform
+- C# .NET
+- Python

 <!--
 **pchmielecki87/pchmielecki87** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.